 Chi: And if you look at the pitchers who last the longest, guys like Roger Clemens and Andy Pettit.
 Both of those guys had huge legs.
 Plus they had that long stride, so they had great hip mobility and flexibility as well.

-Me: Looking at athletes too, it’s just the norm to see them in a more extended position on a daily basis because of their athletic demands.
-If you can just train them in the opposite direction, toward more of a flexion bias in a lot of exercises in an off-season, they will probably both feel better and see fewer injuries in the long-run.
+Me: Looking at athletes too.
+It’s just the norm to see them in a more extended position on a daily basis because of their athletic demands.
+If you can just train them in the opposite direction, toward more of a flexion bias in a lot of exercises in the off-season; they will probably both feel better and see fewer injuries in the long run.

 Chi: So, in conclusion.
 Was your body made to move in one specific way?
 No, the answer is no.